mezei/GlobalWaba/README.md

 # Installation
 Just copy everything excluding the develop directory.
 (That folder contains the uncompressed project.)

 Even though we are using php, our root is index.html and not index.php.
-This is because we are not using anything server generated on the initial home page and it would be unnecessary to call php to serv static content.
+This is because we are not using anything server generated on the initial home page and it would be unnecessary to call php to serve static content.